delftwaves/swash-docs/docs/getting_started/run2/index.rst

 from Docker image
 =================

-The user can either choose between running SWASH directly using docker or the docker in interactive mode (option ``-it``).
+The user can either choose between running SWASH directly using docker or the docker in interactive mode (flag ``-it``).

 To run SWASH directly, copy and paste the following command, replace the required run parameters, and hit Enter::